brymck/finansu/README.md

 3. [Git](http://help.github.com/set-up-git-redirect)
 4. And anything like Windows, Office or .NET 4 if you want to do any testing or compilation
+5. [NUnit](http://www.nunit.org/index.php?p=download) if you plan to run any tests.
+And if you do, make certain that `nunit-console.exe` can be found on the system `%Path%`.

 In Action
 ---------